Nowadays, a big challenge for businesses is data. You may wonder how data can be a challenge if it is a weapon for strategic business opportunities.

 • The cloud environment is a model where data processing and management are performed by third-party providers in the cloud which eliminates the expenditures on the hardware and infrastructure purchases.
 Data security threats are the main ones constraining businesses from adopting cloud computing.

-• Hybrid cloud connects on-premises data centers and public clouds that are integrated.
-This solution suits best businesses that want to store their critical workloads on on-premises (much more secure) and less-sensitive resources on a cloud provider.
+• A hybrid cloud connects on-premises data centers and public clouds that are integrated.
+This solution best suits businesses that want to store their critical workloads on-premises (much more secure) and less sensitive resources on a cloud provider.

 Cloud environment requires selecting the platform to deploy your business intelligence roadmap.
-The leaders are Microsoft Azure, AWS, Google Cloud, IBM Bleumix.
+Microsoft Azure, AWS, Google Cloud, and IBM Bleumix are leaders.

 A business intelligence roadmap is a visual document representing planned activities by dates, KPIs, deliverables, and milestones within the timeline.
 The roadmap should contain technical details and be attractive to end-users as well.